brennanv94/AzureSoc/README.md

 ## Introduction

-In this project I build a honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
+The goal of this project was to build a honeynet in azure to showcase

 ## Objective